 Potential participants will have a period of time to decide whether they wish to take part in the study.
 This period of time will depend on the duration of stay in hospital or intermediate care, with consideration of time required to support study procedures (i.e. participant recruitment / data collection).
-Informed consent will be sought approximately 48 hours prior to discharge to allow time for eligibility assessments and, if applicable, baseline data collection, to be performed prior to discharge.
+Informed consent will be sought prior to discharge with sufficient time (approximately 48 hours) for eligibility assessments and, if applicable, baseline data collection, to be performed prior to discharge (or within an appropriate timeframe post discharge).
 If the participant has a carer, consent for carer participation will be sought after participant consent and eligibility assessments, ahead of the participants discharge from hospital.

 Participants able to give informed consent will sign, or make a mark on the study consent form.
 Where a participant is unable to sign, or make a mark, s/he will be asked to indicate his/her consent verbally.
 This will be witnessed by an independent observer (staff member, family member or friend, immediate carer) and recorded on the consent form.
 The original consent form will be retained in the investigator site file.
-A copy of the consent form will be given to the patient, sent to the patient's GP and to the CTRU.
+A copy of the consent form will be given to the patient, and to the CTRU.